It was quite a lavish cellar, as cellars go.

 Peggy raised an eyebrow.
 “It’s a lot quicker this way.”

 “But this is a bookshop!”
 I spluttered.
 “This is what it’s for.
 You’re meant to haul down some big, leather-bound book and dramatically blow the dust off the cover–”

-“My books aren’t dusty,” she said, with a glacial calm that skimmed over my head.
+“My books aren’t dusty,” said Peggy, with a glacial calm that skimmed over my head.

 “–and then spend hours pouring over the cracked pages–”